GEMINUS: Dual-aware Global and Scene-Adaptive Mixture-of-Experts for End-to-End Autonomous Driving: METHODOLOGY

-By flexibly coupling multiple policy distributions, this probabilistic formulation offers a promising framework to effectively model multimodal distributions in end-to-end trajectory planning and tackle the mode averaging problem.
-Despite potential non-convex optimization challenges in learning such mixture models, deep learning implementations of MoE often simplify this by identifying and assigning the most suitable expert.
-Notably, models employing a Hard Assignment approach (i.e., selecting a single "best" expert for a given sample) are highly effective and computationally efficient for multimodal distributions\cite{eda}.
-This is because Hard Assignment directly selects the most matching behavior mode, avoiding the averaging of all experts' outputs, which further mitigates the mode averaging problem.
+As conceptually illustrated in Fig.~\ref{policy_mix}, this probabilistic formulation allows a model to tackle the mode averaging problem by representing the multi-modal distribution of driving policies as a mixture of multiple expert policy distributions\cite{eda,online}.
+A common and effective simplification in deep learning implementations is to use a Hard Assignment approach, where a router selects a single, most suitable expert for a given input.
+This hard assignment strategy is highly effective as it avoids averaging the outputs of multiple experts, thus further mitigating mode averaging.
 Building upon these theoretical underpinnings, this paper proposes GEMINUS, a distinctive MoE framework that is specifically tailored for diverse and complex autonomous driving scenarios.
 At its core, a Dual-aware Router possesses scenario and uncertainty awareness to dynamically activate experts from a Global Expert and a Scene-Adaptive Experts Group.
 During inference, the Dual-aware Router processes intermediate features $x$ extracted by the encoders.
 It determines the final output $y$ based on the uncertainty measure $U(x)$ and the scores of scene experts $S_{E}(x)$, formalized as:

-Here $x$ is the input feature. $\tau$ denotes a predefined uncertainty threshold. $S$ is the set of all the scene-adaptive experts.
+Here $x$ is the input feature. $\tau$ denotes a predefined uncertainty threshold. $\mathcal{S}$ is the set of all the scene-adaptive experts.
 When $U(x)$ is low ($U(x)<\tau$), the expert with the highest routing score $S_{E_i}(x)$ is selected.
 This achieves precise and scenario-specific planning in feature-distinct scenarios.
 In contrast, when the uncertainty of the scenario $U(x)$ is high ($U(x)\geq\tau$), the model selects the Global Expert $f_{\text{global}}(x)$.
 This ensures robust performance in feature-ambiguous scenarios.
-Such design allows GEMINUS to effectively avoid the mode averaging problem, thereby achieving adaptive and robust performance in diverse scenarios.
+This design allows GEMINUS to effectively avoid the mode averaging problem, thus achieving adaptive and robust performance in diverse scenarios.